e-gineering/gitflow-helper-maven-plugin/README.md

 of achieving the ideal situation for gitflow deployment, where releases originate from the branches created for them, and code is **never deployed
 directly from master**.
 Rather, master is really only used for tracking releases and branching to support production issues.

-To accomplish this the `promote-master` goal and a maven build extension work together.
+To accomplish this the `promote-master` goal and a Maven build extension work together.

-With the build extension added to your project, any build with a `GIT_BRANCH` environment variable matching the `masterBranchPattern` will have it's build lifecycle (plugins, goals, etc) altered.
+With the build extension added to your project, any build with a `GIT_BRANCH` environment variable matching the `masterBranchPattern` will have its build lifecycle (plugins, goals, etc) altered.
 Any plugin other than the gitflow-helper-maven-plugin, or the maven-deploy-plugin will be ignored
 (removed from the project reactor).
 This allows us to enforce the ideal that code should never be built in the master branch.

 The `promote-master` goal executes for a build with a `GIT_BRANCH` environment variable matching the `masterBranchPattern` regular expression.

-This goal resolves (and downloads) the artifacts matching the current `${project.version}` from the stage repository, then attaches them to the current project in the maven build.
+This goal resolves (and downloads) the artifacts matching the current `${project.version}` from the stage repository, then attaches them to the current project in the Maven build.
 This lets later plugins in the lifecycle (like the deploy plugin, which the extension won't remove) make use of artifacts provided from the stage repository when it uploads to the releases repository.
-Effectively, making a build in master copy the artifacts from the stage repository to the releases repository.
+Effectively, this makes a build in master copy the artifacts from the stage repository to the releases repository.